 7. Use body oil instead of body lotion!
 Body lotions are made primarily of water!
 So instead of lathering a body lotion that is full of chemicals, why not just retain the moisture that's in your body.
 Apply a body oil on your wet skin after showering ( the key word here is WET skin) to retain and lock the water and moisture that is in and on your body.
 Your skin will feel silky smooth all day long.
 Click this link to get my simple DIY body oil recipe

 There you have it!
-Now if I can only find a way to keep me warm in the bitter New England cold......
+Now, if I can only find a way to keep myself warm in the bitter New England cold......

 Please share your own tips in the comments